SylvainGuilbaud/IRIS_containers_prod/README.md

 # Example of using Web Gateway with 3 IRIS instances (EM, CD, preview)

-## This is a simple docker-compose demo that spins up four containers:
+## This is a simple docker-compose example that spins up four containers based on the 3 latest editions of IRIS + 1 container for the web gateway :

 * [IRIS EXTENDED MAINTENANCE](./docker-compose.yml)
 * [IRIS CONTINUOUS DELIVERY](./docker-compose.yml)